datallusion/ASHgrad/README.md

 This repository does not contain pretrained models.
 The purpose of the repository is to present the ASHgrad optimizer and provide example training code.

 # Evaluation
 The paper presents graphics comparing the test performance of ASHgrad versus SGD with two learning rates and ADAM.
-These graphics were prepared by saving the **final** variable from each run into a csv file (see example for format).
-The **plotter** script produces the graphics.
+These graphics were prepared by saving the **final** variable from each run into a *.xls file (see example for format).
+The **ASHgrad_plotter** script produces the graphics.